Rotation Details

 Blood Bank

-In addition, residents develop proficiency in pretransfusion compatibility testing, evidence-based blood component strategies, assessment and management of transfusion reactions, coagulation testing, and regulatory and quality aspects of transfusion medicine.
-They meet daily with the transfusion medicine attending physician to sign out cases and review specific patients’ transfusion strategies.
-To supplement formal and informal didactics, residents learn Blood Bank fundamentals at the bench with laboratory technologists, complete various practical exercises, and audit transfusion administrations.
-They may also participate in hemotherapy, coagulation, and therapeutic apheresis consultations.
-Generally, residents rotate in the Blood Bank for one month in each of their first three years.
-A fourth-year Blood Bank elective is also available in which the resident serves as a junior attending.
+Learning takes place through a combination of formal and informal didactics, bench training with laboratory technologists, practical exercises, and audits of transfusion administrations.
+Residents may also participate in hemotherapy, coagulation, and therapeutic apheresis consultations.
+Typically, residents complete a one-month Blood Bank rotation during each of their first three years.
+A fourth-year elective is available in which the resident functions as a junior attending.

 Autopsy